bpiyush/BayesOpt/README.md

 ### Note

-We have used the implementation of `pybnn` [`pybnn`](https://github.com/automl/pybnn) as a base model for Bayesian Linear Regression on the basis of J. Snoek et al [1].
+We have used the implementation of [`pybnn`](https://github.com/automl/pybnn) as a base model for Bayesian Linear Regression on the basis of J. Snoek et al [1].
 The usual Bayesian Optimization routine with the neural-network based surrogate model has been implemented by us.

+---
 ### Task 0: Testing the implementation on a Mathematical dataset

 We test our implementation through a simple mathematical dataset which looks like this: